Hush (character): Heart of Hush

 However, Batman is able to stave off the effects of the paralytic gas, recover Catwoman's heart, and warn Alfred of Hush's deception.
 Although Alfred disarms Elliot, Hush manages to get the Batcave, where he nearly kills Batman, but Alfred's continued interference and the arrival of Nightwing and Robin turned the tide.
 Hush retreats on the Whirly-Bat, a one-man helicopter, but his bandages become tangled in the rotor, causing the vehicle to explode.

 In searching for traces of Hush, Batman, Nightwing, and Robin find only some bloody bandages, and conclude that he is dead.
 Doctor Mid-Nite surgically restores Catwoman's heart, but notes that she is unlikely to ever regain her physical prowess.
 While convalescing, she and her allies find all of Hush's secret bank accounts, and loots those funds for themselves, which she documents in a video that she ultimately leaves for Hush to find, in the event that he survived.
 Hush, revealed to be indeed alive but wounded and crutch-bound, sees this video, before limping off into locations unknown.

 Later, posing as Bruce Wayne, Hush travels to Australia and Vietnam to loot the cash accounts of Wayne Enterprises' subsidiaries.
-He is captured by Catwoman, and along with Nightwing and Robin, incarcerates him in a secret safe house.
+He is captured by Catwoman, along with Nightwing and Robin, who incarcerate him in a secret safe house.
 Hush, still wearing Bruce's appearance, decides to fake his surrender, waiting for the right moment to escape.